XuZhang480/XuZhang480.github.io/assets/index.md

 ## Education

 - M. Sc. in Electronic Information and Communications, Huazhong University of Science & Technology, Wuhan, China
-- B. Sc. in Electronic Information and Communications, Huazhong University of Science & Technology, Wuhan, China
+- B. &nbsp;Sc. in Electronic Information and Communications, Huazhong University of Science & Technology, Wuhan, China

 ------